Maluscat/socket-base/README.md

 ## Usage
-There are two main components to this library, both of which need to be used since they communicate with each other: The `ClientSocketBase` for use by the client and the `ServerSocketBase` for use by the server.
+This library comes with two main components, the `ClientSocketBase` for use by the client and the `ServerSocketBase` for use by the server.
+Both need to be used since they communicate with each other.

+Both classes share two useful properties:
+- `sock`: The underlying WebSocket
+- `isTimedOut`: A flag denoting whether the current connection has timed out as per the rules described below.

+See the [docs](#docs) for a full overview.

 ### Events
 Events are the same for both classes.
-The methods `addEventListener(type, callback)` and `removeEventListener(type, callback)` emit all of the `WebSocket`'s events along with the custom events below.
+The methods `addEventListener(type, callback)` and `removeEventListener(type, callback)` pass-through all `WebSocket` events and emit additional custom events.

+**Important:** Instead of registering events on the `sock` itself, you should always use the event operations described above for two reasons:
-These methods respect the fact that `sock` may be volatile (as it is in the `ClientSocketBase`) and use an internal cache to keep track and re-apply all events as needed!
+1. They respect the fact that `sock` may be volatile (as it is in the `ClientSocketBase`) and use an internal cache to keep track and re-apply all events when the underlying WebSocket changes.
+2. They automatically filter out ping payloads on `message` events, which would otherwise likely clash with your own message handling logic.

-Available custom events (no parameters are passed):
+#### Available custom events
+No parameters will be passed to any of them.
 <dl>
 <dt><code>_timeout</code></dt>
 <dd>